mbakhoff/class-generator/readme.md

 2. run `java -help` on the command line.
-3. the main method is in *app.StorageApp*. try to execute the class using `java app.StorageApp`. note that you need to use the *fully qualified class name* (package name + class name) and not the class file path. the command should fail. why can the JVM not find the main class? remember what the error looks like. you will need to understand it some day.
+3. the main method is in *app.StorageApp*. try to execute the class using `java app.StorageApp`. note that the argument is a *fully qualified class name* (package name + class name), not a path to a *.class* file. the command should fail. why can the JVM not find the main class?
-4. try to start the application again, but this time add the *build* directory to classpath (and nothing else). the command should fail. why can the JVM not find the Gson class? remember what the error looks like. you will need to understand it some day.
+4. try to start the application again, but this time add the *build* directory to the classpath (`-cp`). the command should still fail, but with a different error. why can the JVM not find the `Gson` class?
-5. try to start the application again, but this time add both the *build* directory and the gson jar to classpath. you should specify the *-cp* option only once (use ':' or ';' as the separator, depending on your OS). the application should start up and generate some output.
+5. try to start the application again, but this time add both the *build* directory and the gson jar to the classpath. you should specify the `-cp` option only once (use `:` or `;` as the separator, depending on your OS). the application should start up and generate some output.

 ### Packaging the application